 How we’ve made Actions better

 Since launching Actions we’ve seen many managers improve their engagement scores by collaborating with their teams.
-After employees share their anonymous feedback, managers are encouraged to work together with their team to create an action plan to addresses priority areas.
+After employees share their confidential feedback, managers are encouraged to work together with their team to create an action plan to addresses priority areas.

 We developed our new Actions Overview to provide senior leaders with a better way to view and track the progress of actions created by their direct reports.
 By improving this visibility, managers can be held more accountable for rectifying issues within their teams, and senior leadership can easily provide the support and resources needed to solve them.